Theory of forms: Ambiguities of the theory

+What are Forms?

 Plato's conception of Forms actually differs from dialogue to dialogue, and in certain respects it is never fully explained, so many aspects of the theory are open to interpretation.
-Forms are first introduced in the Phaedo, but in that dialogue the concept is simply referred to as something the participants are already familiar with, and the theory itself is not developed.
-Similarly, in the Republic, Plato relies on the concept of Forms as the basis of many of his arguments but feels no need to argue for the validity of the theory itself or to explain precisely what Forms are.
-Commentators have been left with the task of explaining what Forms are and how visible objects participate in them, and there has been no shortage of disagreement.
-Some scholars advance the view that Forms are paradigms, perfect examples on which the imperfect world is modeled.
-Others interpret Forms as universals, so that the Form of Beauty, for example, is that quality that all beautiful things share.
-Yet others interpret Forms as "stuffs", the conglomeration of all instances of a quality in the visible world.
-Under this interpretation, we could say there is a little beauty in one person, a little beauty in another – all the beauty in the world put together is the Form of Beauty.
-Plato himself was aware of the ambiguities and inconsistencies in his Theory of Forms, as is evident from the incisive criticism he makes of his own theory in the Parmenides.
+Forms are first introduced in the Phaedo, but in that dialogue the concept is taken as something with which the participants are already familiar, and the theory itself is not developed.
+Similarly, in the Republic, Plato relies on the concept of Forms as the basis of many of his arguments, but feels no need to argue at length for the validity of the theory itself.
+Commentators have been left with the task of explaining what Forms are and how physical objects participate in them, and there has been no shortage of disagreement.

+Some scholars advance the view that Forms are paradigms, perfect examples on which the imperfect world is modeled; others place emphasis upon the Forms as universals, so that the Form of Beauty, for example, is that quality that all beautiful things share.
+Yet others interpret Forms as "stuffs", the conglomeration of all instances of a quality in the visible world; under this interpretation, we could say that there is a little beauty in one person, a little beauty in another, and so on—thence, all the beauty in the world put together is the Form of Beauty.

+What things get Forms?

+Plato himself was clearly aware of those ways in which his own theory was ambiguous or underspecified; in the Parmenides, for example, the titular character engages in incisive criticism thereof (see "Self-criticism", below), and Socrates expresses doubt as to whether there are Forms for all things, or for only some things.
+As Cornford points out, though the young Socrates is given as admitting that he has "often been puzzled about these things", in reference to whether or not there are Forms of Man, Fire, and Water, these nevertheless do appear as Forms in later works; however, others—such as hair, mud, and dirt—do not.
+Of these latter, Socrates is made to assert that "it would be too absurd to suppose" that they have Forms, though his interlocutor Parmenides seems to disagree: "Yes, for you are still young, and philosophy has not yet taken hold upon you, Socrates, as I think it will later."

+Many interpret Parmenides (who is depicted, throughout the dialogue, as taking the philosophical lead) to here be voicing Plato's own judgment on the matter; and—more generally—it is likewise commonly supposed that Plato held there to be a Form for every (positively-defined) kind and property; but both positions have their dissenters.
+(Note: Aristotle, notably, writes that "we"—i.e., Platonists—"say there are no Forms" of artifacts such as houses or rings, though it is unclear how this is to be squared with Plato's seeming endorsement of the same at e.g. Republic X 596a–b.)